-The new Patek Philippe Ref.
+The 2011 Patek Philippe Ref.
 3670A super-limited chronograph is powered by an extremely rare and highly appreciated by collectors PP Caliber 13-130 hand-wound movement.
 The caliber was in production around 50 years ago and is to contemporary high-end movements like the 1954 Mercedes W 196 to Ferrari Enzo: it is as archaic as it is extremely cool.

 You probably have already heard the story.
 About 15 years ago the Swiss watchmaker attempted a spring cleaning on its Rue du Rhone premises in Geneva and was surprised to stumble over a box with sixteen vintage Valjoux 23 13-lignes hand-wound movements.
 Manufactured, adjusted, and readied to be cased back in 1955, the movements were somehow lost.
 Now, tell me about inventory management!

-Luckily, like precious wood, good vine and classic cars only get more expensive with time, the 16 new-found movements, too, seem to have appreciated in value by a couple of orders of magnitude, especially after Patek Philippe has redecorated them and renamed as Caliber 13-130.
+Luckily, like precious wood, good vine and classic cars only get more expensive with time, the 16 new-found movements, too, have appreciated in value by a couple of orders of magnitude, especially after Patek Philippe has redecorated them and renamed as Caliber 13-130.

 At least, when the Swiss watchmaker announced its plans to issue a limited edition Patek Philippe Ref.
 3670A chronograph watches powered by the said calibers and offered them at a price of CHF 240,000 (around €194,000,) it was immediately overwhelmed with orders from serious collectors eager to exchange their rapidly depreciating money for the precious watch that will probably only get more expensive as years go by.